Disputing a phone bill

 The good news is that the days of returning from vacation to find a thousand-dollar roaming bill in your mailbox are over.
 Roaming charges are now capped at $100 per billing period.

-Your provider will send you a text when you hit that limit, asking you if you’ll consent to additional charges.
+Your provider has to send you a text when you hit that limit, asking if you’ll consent to additional charges.
 You can only get charged over $100 if you say yes.
 (If you don’t respond, you won’t be able to use data until your next billing cycle.)

 Like roaming charges, data overage charges have a cap.
 It’s $50 within a single billing period, unless you explicitly agree to pay additional charges.